 I recently received an email from a mom who wanted a few well-balanced meal ideas that would cook in 30 minutes or less – exactly like this Shrimp Sambal.
 When it comes to prepping and planning our weeknight dinners, here’s the guide I follow – pick a veggie, a protein and a carb.
 Then follow tried and tested family favourite recipes, that you can cook with one hand tied behind your back and you will never fail at putting a delicious meal on the table.

 Our weeknight dinners are, for the most part, simple, quick meals.
 For our protein, I generally opt for a quick curry style wherein I know that after the initial 8-10 minutes of chopping, sautéing and seasoning, I can then leave it to simmer and trust that the dish will come together with no more babysitting on my part.
 Veggies are great roasted or as a quick stir-fry, or just chopped and thrown into a salad.
 Top this with some rice, bread or any other grain of choice and you’re done!
 Here are a few meal combinations that I often fall back on, that come together with minimal effort and time:

 – Roast Veggie Pesto Pasta

 – Mushroom & Peas Pulao

 – Salad / Raita

-Stir in tomato paste and tamarind concentrate, and fry for a few seconds to mix well with the spices and onions.
-Throw in chopped tomatoes, season with salt and cook covered till tomatoes start to pulp.
+- Stir in tomato paste and tamarind concentrate, and fry for a few seconds to mix well with the spices and onions.
+Throw in chopped tomatoes, season with salt and cook covered till tomatoes start to soften and pulp.